Goldman evaluating role in China's Megvii IPO after U.S. blacklist

 Silver Lake, Tiger Global and Qualcomm all declined to comment.
 Fidelity didn't immediately return a call seeking a comment.

+"I believe you will see some 'quiet' exiting by U.S. funds and possibly LPs, at least those U.S. investors who feel strongly that owning companies engaging in these activities are either immoral or politically incorrect."

-(Reporting by Joshua Franklin and Julie Zhu; Writing by Martin Howell; Editing by Sandra Maler, Tom Brown and Jane Wardell)
+(Reporting by Joshua Franklin and Julie Zhu; Writing by Martin Howell; Editing by Sandra Maler, Jane Wardell and Edwina Gibbs)

 By Joshua Franklin and Julie Zhu